Operation Golden Fleece: Abkhazia conflict

 By 18 August 1992, the Georgian army took control of a large part of Abkhazia, including Sukhumi.
 The Abkhazian separatist government was forced to evacuate to Gudauta.
-While Abkhazians comprised only 17.8 percent of the population, Georgia's nationalist policies caused other minority populations to rally behind them.
-They had also gained the support of militants from the Confederation of Mountain Peoples of the Caucasus.
+The separatists had gained the support of militants from the Confederation of Mountain Peoples of the Caucasus and the Russian military forces.
 The war created an atmosphere of lawlessness in the region.
 Refugees reported that artillery bombardments had damaged housing, while groups of bandits and rogue Georgian and Abkhazian soldiers operated with impunity.
 These criminal elements engaged in the robbery, murder and rape of civilians and ejected them from their houses.
-Russia and Israel immediately launched non-combatant evacuation operations for the members of their respective minorities.
+Russia and Israel immediately launched non-combatant evacuation operations for the members of their respective populations.
 The first Greek refugees fled to former Soviet states, mainly to southern Russia and then tried to migrate to Greece either legally or via travel visas.